 - The prices here reflect the shoulder season.
 Greece’s high season is July and August, and if you’re going then, I’d add a few extra euros a day to your budget.

 As you can see, a trip to Greece, like any country, has a wide range of budget options.
 You can do it on a budget, or you can go nuts and spend a few hundred euros per day.
-It’s all about how your travel.
-But I included Greece in the original article because when people think about eurozone countries, they think “expensive.”
-While that’s very true for many countries on the euros, it’s not true for Greece.
-Compare those prices above with prices in Paris or Amsterdam or Rome, where hostels cost 20–30 euros per night, the cheap food is five euros, meals cost 10–15 euros, and beer is a lot more than 1–2 euros!
+It’s all about how you travel.
+But I included Greece in the original article because when people think about Eurozone countries, they think “expensive.”
+While that’s very true for many countries on the euro, it’s not true for Greece.
+Compare those prices above with prices in Paris or Amsterdam or Rome, where hostels cost 20–30 euros per night, the cheap food is 5 euros, meals cost 10–15 euros, and beer is a lot more than 1–2 euros!
 I spent less on a hotel room in Athens than I did for a dorm room in Amsterdam.
 If you’re looking for a budget destination in Europe, Greece is the perfect place to go.
 It may be on the euro, but that doesn’t mean it’s expensive.

 If you’re planning a trip to Greece, consider reading my country and destination guide to the country.
 I visit every summer, so the information is fresh, accurate, and detailed.